FabianSchuetze/EconPDEs.jl/README.md

 	- Asset pricing model with *time varying habit* (Campbell Cochrane (1999), Wachter (2005))
 	- Asset pricing model with *long run risk* (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
-	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016)) Each model is coded as a system of PDEs, where each PDE corresponds to the no-arbitrage condition for an asset.
+	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016))

 # `Ψtc` solves systems of PDES